Documentation Index

 Set a strong master key — The

-master_key in your dashboard config is used for encrypting secrets.
-Use a long, random string.
+master_keyin your dashboard config is used for encrypting secrets.
+Use a long, random string. -

 Restrict file permissions — Ensure your SQLite database file and config files have appropriate permissions: